-Leave the Annapurna Circuit and trek to a new lodge (3000m) in the gorge of the Naar Phu Khola.
+Leave the Annapurna Circuit and trek to a fixed camp beside the river (3000m) in the gorge of the Naar Phu Khola.

 There is a checkpoint in Koto where we have to present our permits.
 Beyond Koto we leave the Annapurna Circuit trail and head up the narrower and steeper gorge of the Naar Phu Khola.
 We start out on the left or western bank on a trail through beautiful woods and passing various temporary 'villages' used in the winter by the people of Naar and Phu.
 Soon the contrast with the Annapurna Circuit trail is striking and we are unlikely to see very many other trekkers as we make our way up this restricted valley.
-There is a new, basic lodge here beside the Naar Phu Khola at an elevation of approximately 3000 metres.
+There are no suitable lodges here and our local agent has set up a fixed camp for our use.
+The altitude here at 'Naar Phu Khola' is approximately 3000 metres.